jbistis/SailWatchPro-Public/README.md

 SailWatchPro extends Expedition Marine above-deck with a modern, touch-first iOS interface for iPad, iPhone, Mac, and Apple Watch.
 It synthesizes real-time data into clear, actionable insights and advisories — helping you make faster, more confident decisions on the water.

 ## Key Pillars
-- **Data Management** — Access to all Expedition Marine channels as well as many more computed channel derived from Expedition Marine channels and other NEMA data, including a Boat Performance Database, Wind Database, and Averaging Engine.
+- **Data Management** — Full access to all Expedition Marine channels, plus many computed channels derived from Expedition data and other NMEA sources — including a Boat Performance Database, Wind Database, and powerful 5/10/15-minute Averaging Engine.
 - **Racing Management** — Pre-start, start line, course marks, course map, and customizable dashboards
 - **Weather Observations & Analytics** — Boat Instruments + Buoys + GRIB fusion, trend analysis
 - **Competitor Tracking** — Live Leaderboard and map with corrected time and distance & fleet awareness, ORC Interface